Master of Science in Anesthesia Program

 The mission of the Master of Science in Anesthesia Program is to graduate skilled and compassionate anesthesiologist assistants.
 The admission policy reflects this goal.
 Applicants are considered on a variety of parameters that measure academic ability, communication skills, clinical aptitude, and personality traits.

 Admission to the MSA Program requires that the following criteria are met:

-Documentation of each of the prerequisites having been completed with a grade of B- or higher at an accredited American or Canadian institution of higher learning is required.
-Prerequisites must be taken within five years prior to the application deadline.
+Documentation of each of the prerequisites having been completed with a grade of B- or higher at an accredited U.S. or Canadian institution of higher learning is required.
+Prerequisites must be taken within five years of the application deadline.
 For those courses that have been repeated, the highest grade will be used in the calculation.
 Prerequisites include:

 - one semester of biochemistry